-Richard Fidler
+Richard Fidler writer & broadcaster

-The Book of Roads & Kingdoms is the story of the wanderers who travelled out to the edges of the known world during Islam’s fabled Golden Age; an era when the caliphs of Baghdad presided over a dominion greater than the Roman Empire at its peak, stretching from Tunisia to India.
-Their sudden arrival on the world stage constitutes one of the most dramatic upheavals in the history of the world.
+THE BOOK OF ROADS AND KINGDOMS is the story of the wanderers who travelled out to the edges of the known world during Islam’s fabled Golden Age; an era when the caliphs of Baghdad presided over a dominion greater than the Roman Empire at its peak, stretching from Tunisia to India.
+Their sudden emergence as a world power constitutes one of the most dramatic upheavals in global history.

-Imperial Baghdad, founded on the Tigris River as the ‘City of Peace’, quickly became the biggest and richest metropolis on the planet.
-Standing atop one of the city’s four gates, its founding caliph proclaimed: Here is the Tigris, and nothing stands between it and China.
 In a flourishing culture of science, literature and philosophy, the book-obsessed, travel-mad people of Baghdad were fascinated by the world and everything in it.
-Inspired by their Prophet’s commandment to seek knowledge all over the world, these traders, diplomats, soldiers and scientists left behind the cosmopolitan pleasures of Baghdad to venture by camel, horse and boat into the unknown.
+Inspired by their Prophet’s commandment to seek knowledge all over the world, these traders, diplomats, soldiers and scientists left behind the pleasures of cosmopolitan Baghdad to venture by camel, horse, and ship into the unknown.

 Richard Fidler’s bewitching book will change how you see the world … Just as The Thousand and One Nights transformed the imperial metropolis into ‘an immortal city of the imagination’, so too does Richard Fidler spin a bewitching tale consisting of stories within stories that radically tilts the Western reader’s perspective, revealing a world when all roads led to Baghdad.